homeymusic/wavyr/README.md

 When we transform a traveling wave from the physical domain to the spectral domain, uncertainty is introduced.
 Gabor described this limit in the time-frequency dimension as
 $\Delta t \Delta \omega \geq \frac{1}{2}$.
-Rational fractions in a signal provide valuable insights into wave structures, but they are often difficult to find or feel arbitrary.
-In our new method, we combine transform uncertainty with the power of rational fractions.
+Rational fraction representations of waves are used for feature extraction and fundamental frequency detection, providing a way to analyze signal structures.
+In our new method, we combine uncertainty with rational fraction approximations.
 We use the infinite complete binary Stern-Brocot tree to locate rational fractions within the bounds of the uncertainty limit so that we can create parameter-free rational approximations for any signal or spectra.
-This process, the Stern-Brocot Fourier Transform, offers a novel approach to discovering fundamental waves and feature extraction.
+This process, the Stern-Brocot Fourier Transform, offers a novel approach for fundamental wave discovery and feature extraction.

 **The Stern-Brocot Fourier Transform:**